Roll program

 A roll program or tilt maneuver is an aerodynamic maneuver that alters the attitude of a vertically launched space launch vehicle.
-The maneuver is used to place the spacecraft on a proper heading toward its intended orbit.
-It often consists of a partial rotation around the vehicle's vertical axis ("roll") followed by tilting the vehicle ("pitch") to follow the proper gravity turn and/or to improve aerodynamics.
+It consists of a partial rotation around the vehicle's vertical axis, allowing the vehicle to then pitch to follow the proper azimuth toward orbit.

-A roll program is completed shortly after the vehicle clears the tower.
-In the case of a crewed mission, a crew member (usually the commander) reports the roll to the mission control center which is then acknowledged by the capsule communicator.
+A roll program is usually completed after the vehicle clears the tower.
+In the case of many NASA crewed launches, the commander reports the roll to the mission control center which is then acknowledged by the capsule communicator.

 Saturn V

 The Saturn V's roll program was initiated shortly after launch and was handled by the first stage.
 It was open-loop: the commands were pre-programmed to occur at a specific time after lift-off, and no closed loop control was used.
 This made the program simpler to design at the expense of not being able to correct for unforeseen conditions such as high winds.
 The rocket simply initiated its roll program at the appropriate time after launch, and rolled until an adequate amount of time had passed to ensure that the desired roll angle was achieved.

-Roll on the Saturn V was initiated by tilting the engines simultaneously using the roll and pitch servos, which served to initiate a rolling torque on the vehicle.
+Roll on the Saturn V was initiated by tilting the engines simultaneously using the roll and pitch servomechanisms, which served to initiate a rolling torque on the vehicle.